-- (a) any matter which must be dealt with by regulation in terms of this Act; 40 - (b) the criteria, indicators and standards referred to in section 4(1)(a), including- - (i) their determination and enforcement; - (ii) the creation and promotion of the incentives referred to in section 4(1)(b);
+(a) any matter which must be dealt with by regulation in terms of this Act; 45 (b) the criteria, indicators and standards referred to in section 4(2)(a), including-

-(iii) the recognition of institutions under section 4(1)(c);
+- (i) their determination and enforcement; - (ii) the creation and promotion of the incentives referred to in section 4(2)(7); - (iii) the recognition of institutions under section 4(2)(c); - (c) research; - (d) monitoring of the forest resource, including regulations relating to-(i) the registration of and collection of data from, owner's of forests: - (i) the registration of and collection of data from, persons who harvest. saw, process or sell forest produce; - (iii) collection of data from institutions which certify sustainable forest 10 management; - (e) protected trees, including- - (i) the cultivation and grazing of land around any protected tree; - (ii) financial assistance for erecting stock-proof fences; - (iii) the preparing and maintenance of firebreaks for the protection of such a 15 tree; - (iv) the control of the collection, removal, transport, export, purchase, sale or donation of parts or produce of protected trees; - (v) management plans for protected trees; - (f) the management of State forests in general or a particular State forest or part 20 of it;

-(c) research. including the creation of a research fund to deal with fees earned under section 5(3);
+(g)licences under section 23, leases under section 27. agreements under section 28 and community forestry agreements under section 30, including-

-(d) monitoring of the forest resource, including regulations relating to-
+- (i) the appointment and functioning of a person or organ of State outside of the Department to exercise powers and perform duties of the Minister 25 and the Director-General in terms of Chapter 4 and such other sections as relate to that task; and - (ii) procedures for the selection of suitable licensees, lessees, purchasers or offerors; - (h) facilitation, mediation and arbitration before a panel member referred to in 30 section 45; - (i) forest hygiene, including- - (i) the combating of any harmful organism which affects any kind of forest, tree or timber on any land or in any vehicle, building or other place where timber is stored, stacked, seasoned or processed;

-- 58 - (i) the registration of, and collection of data from, owners of forests; - (ii) the registration of, and collection of data from, persons who harvest, saw, process or sell forest produce; - (iii) collection of data from institutions which certify sustainable forest management: - (e) protected trees, including- - (i) the cultivation and grazing of land around any protected tree; - (ii) financial assistance for erecting stock-proof fences; - (iii) the preparing and maintenance of firebreaks for the protection of such a tree; - (iv) the control of the collection, removal, transport, export. purchase, sale or donation of parts or produce of protected trees; - (v) management plans for protected trees; - (f) the management of State forests in general or a particular State forest or part of it; - (g) licences under section 23, leases under section 27. agreements under section 28 and community forestry agreements under section 30, including- - (i) the appointment and functioning of a person or organ of State outside of the Department to exercise powers and perform duties of the Minister and the Director-General in terms of Chapter 4 and such other sections as 20 relate to that task; and - (ii) procedures for the selection of suitable licensees, lessees, purchasers or offerors; - (h) facilitation, mediation and arbitration before a panel member referred to in section 45; - (i) forest hygiene, including- - (i) the combating of any harmful organism which affects any kind of forest, tree or timber on any land or in any vehicle, building or other place where timber is stored, stacked, seasoned or processed; - (ii) the prevention of the introduction into or the spreading within the 30 Republic of any such harmful organism; - (j) control over the quality of timber, including- - (i) the prohibition of the transport, sale, disposal or use for trade purposes, of any timber which is not of the prescribed dimensions, grades or quality or has not been graded, packed or marked in the prescribed way; - (ii) provision for the improvement of the quality and the methods of manufacture and marketing of any timber or timber product; and - (k) in general, to carry out the purposes and the provisions of this Act.
+- (ii) the prevention of the introduction into or the spreading within the Republic of any such harmful organism; and - (j) in general, to carry out the purposes and the provisions of this Act.

-(2) The Minister may make different regulations under subsection (1) for different regions of the Republic, different forests or parts or classes of forests and different 40 owners or classes of owners of forests.
+(2) The Minister may make different regulations under subsection (2) for different regions of the Republic, different forests or parts or classes of forests and different 40 owners or classes of owners of forests.

-(3) The Minister may make regulations-
+(3) The Minister may make regulations---